vsnagarro/dubai_m/README.md

 # Dubai Municipality Website

 This is a responsive website project for Dubai Municipality, showcasing the city's culture and advancements.
-The site includes a header, footer, banner, slider, and content organized with tabs.
+The site includes a header, footer, banner, and content organized with tabs.
 The project utilizes HTML, CSS, and jQuery.

 ## Table of Contents